 The LMI Summary Data may be used by CDBG-MIT grantees to determine whether a CDBG-MITfunded activity qualifies as meeting the LMI national objective.
 The LMI percentages are calculated at various principal geographies provided by the U.S. Census Bureau.
-While the program areas included in this Action Plan do not define eligibility based on protected class status, the State is prioritizing both disaster risk mitigation and benefit to LMI households.
 Some vulnerability factors are lower than the national average in West Virginia, including the percentage of minority and limited English proficiency residents.
 Percentage of minority residents is calculated as all persons except white, non-Hispanic divided by total population in the ACS 5-year estimate and has been considered in this analysis as a component of overall social vulnerability above.